Full-time: 4 years

 - Replacement DBS if lost approx. cost £50

-- Students who are not in receipt of a bursary are asked to pay up to the first £5 per day of their travel to placement.
+- Students are asked to pay up to the first £5 per day of their travel to placement

 - Travel to/parking at settings hosting activities